AI Carbon Footprint Calculator

 Running enterprise workloads?
 Estimate team API usage or audit your AWS cloud infrastructure.

-- 🎨1 Generated ImageEquivalent to fully charging a smartphone
+- 🎨1 generated imageroughly equivalent to fully charging a smartphone

 Frequently Asked Questions